 - • If you are an assassin, your goal is for a witness to die and for you to stay alive.
 Your game can end successfully only with the death of a witness.

-If the game ends with the assassin and at least one witness killed, the game is a tie.
+If the game ends with an assassin and at least one witness killed, the game is a tie.

-III.
-MAIN PLAY (both active players choose one)
+- III.
+Main Play (all active players choose one)

 - • When a player reaches their maximum wounds, they are not yet dead!
 They first make a Last Gasp play: